-Board meetings are normally held monthly, and must occur not less than ten times in any year.
+Board meetings are normally held monthly, and are expected to occur not less than ten times in any year.

-The number of meetings of the Company's board of directors and of each Board committee held during the year ended 30 June 2011, and the number of meetings attended by each director is disclosed on page 31.
+The number of meetings of the Company's Board of Directors and of each Board Committee held during the year ended 30 June 2012, and the number of meetings attended by each director is disclosed on page 36.

 It is the Company's practice to allow its executive Directors to accept appointments outside the Company with prior written approval of the Board.
-No appointments of this nature were accepted during the year ended 30 June 2011.
+No appointments of this nature were accepted during the year ended 30 June 2012.

 The commitments of non-executive Directors are considered by the Nominations Committee prior to the Directors' appointment to the Board of the Company and are reviewed each year, as part of the annual performance assessment.

 Prior to appointment or being submitted for re-election, each non-executive Director is required to specifically acknowledge that they have and will continue to have the time available to discharge their responsibilities to the Company.